Marvin C. Alkin

 program evaluations in 18 different countries.
 He is especially noted for his extensive research on evaluation utilization and comparative evaluation theory.
 His resume includes well over 150 published books, articles and chapters.

-He is noted for his work on Context Sensitive Evaluation, an approach derived from an understanding of factors found in the research literature that are associated with high levels of evaluation use.
+Alkin is noted for his work on Context Sensitive Evaluation, an approach derived from an understanding of factors found in the research literature that are associated with high levels of evaluation use.

 Education

 A.B. in Mathematics, San Jose State University, 1956; M.A. in Education, San Jose State University, 1959; Ed.D. in Education, Stanford University, 1964.